-- At the start of the 2018-21 Long Term Plan, the new government resulted in a change in focus for New Zealand Transport Agency (NZTA).
-This last minute change resulted in NZTA providing funding assistance for the maintenance/renewal of footpaths (51%). - The first year of the LTP had identified an amount of projects that qualified for this funding assistance.
+- At the start of the 2018-28 Long Term Plan, the new government resulted in a change in focus for NZTA.
+This last minute change resulted in NZTA providing funding assistance for the maintenance/renewal of footpaths (51%). - The first year of the LTP had a reasonable amount of projects identified that qualified for this funding assistance.
 For the 2020/2021 year, there was significantly less work identified in the Long Term Plan budgets.
 To help the community boards take advantage of this funding assistance and develop a forward works programme, the transport team engaged WSP (Opus) to carry out a condition assessment of all footpaths throughout the district.
-From this, the transportation team were able to estimate the expected quantity/budget of maintenance and renewal required to bring the footpaths to the acceptable standard. - 23 These additional proposed footpath works, and what the communities had originally budgeted for the 2020/2021 year, have been incorporated into the transport team's workplan and budgets, with the local contribution (49%) included in these proposed budgets as an internal contribution (rather than a project).
-Balfour has been identified as requiring works to be undertaken.

-24 Condition assessments are planned to be ongoing and the information gathered will be used to help inform the footpath requirements for the 2021-2031 Long Term Plan
+From this, the transportation team were able to estimate the expected quantity/budget of maintenance and renewal required to bring the footpaths to the acceptable standard. - These additional proposed footpath works, and what the communities had originally budgeted for the 2020/2021 year, have been incorporated into the transport team's workplan and budgets, with the local contribution (49%) included in these proposed budgets as an internal contribution (rather than a project). - 26 Condition assessments are planned to be ongoing and the information gathered will be used to help inform the footpath requirements for the 2021-2031 Long Term Plan.